White House pushes COVID antiviral amid funding stalemate with Congress - NewsBreak

 The U.S. Senate returned from a two-week spring recess Monday and the U.S. House is set to gavel back into session Tuesday.

-Senate Majority Leader Chuck Schumer, a New York Democrat, said Monday on the floor that he hopes to reach agreement with Republicans in the coming weeks on the money for COVID-19.
+Senate Majority Leader Chuck Schumer, a New York Democrat, said Monday on the floor that he hopes to reach agreement with Republicans in the coming weeks on the money for Covid.

 “The longer that Senate Republicans hold out on working with us to approve new funding, the higher the cost will be for our country down the line,” Schumer said.
 “As we’ve learned already, it doesn’t take much for a new variant to undo a lot of the progress we’ve made in recent months.”